August 25, 2022

 If your company releases several products and it may interest your audience, you can also promote them in an in-app message.
 It is recommended to send the offer after the appropriate action of the target user when you know that he has just used the application.

 Tell customers about other available ways to communicate besides the application.
 For example, you can ask for an email address or permission to send mobile push notifications.
 This offer may be most effective when the user is looking for specific information or a product.
-Instead of drowning in irrelevant offers, they are more likely to choose the option of receiving desired selections and possible status updates via a convenient channel.
+Instead of drowning in irrelevant offers, they are more likely to receive desired selections and possible status updates via a convenient channel.

 You should pay attention to the subscription to the mobile pushes.
 This is an essential thread of communication with customers, which is able to awaken inactive users. iOS requires user consent to send messages, so you have to show the real benefit of this subscription.
 "Allow the app to send notifications, so you don't miss news and promotions" is a standard phrase that weakly motivates the user.
 It would be much more effective to study the client's path and determine the points at which the offer would be most relevant.
 In addition, you can also invite the user to choose interesting categories to subscribe to.